erikycd/Bot_E3_telegram/README.md

 # Bot_E3_telegram

 The designed chatbot follows the guides for connecting the APIs of [Telegram](https://github.com/python-telegram-bot/python-telegram-bot), [Wolframalpha](https://products.wolframalpha.com/api/documentation/) and [Twitter](https://realpython.com/twitter-bot-python-tweepy/).

+1. The idea behind this project is to show the conversational skills of the Wolframalpha artificial intelligence by means of Telegram.
+It can be also used as a bot for data inquiries to search in both Wolframalpha and Wikipedia datasets.
+2. This bot is also designed for estimating the real risk transmitted by a Twitter post.

 This bot is currently available in telegram and mounted on [AWS-EC2](https://aws.amazon.com/ec2/?ec2-whats-new.sort-by=item.additionalFields.postDateTime&ec2-whats-new.sort-order=desc) free instance.

 ### - Main diagram